-This section includes the following aggregates:
+Derby supports the following aggregates:

 - AVG function

 - COUNT function

 - MAX function

 - MIN function

 - SUM function

 ABS or ABSVAL function

 ABS or ABSVAL returns the absolute value of a numeric expression.
 The return type is the type of parameter.
 All built-in numeric types are supported (DECIMAL, DOUBLE PRECISION, FLOAT, INTEGER, BIGINT, NUMERIC, REAL, and SMALLINT).